codexvsberserkerxylo/offsets/README.md

+(this is only for educational and research purposes only)

-latest roblox internal offsets pls star thankls
+roblox internal offsets
+most are not checked